platformsh/platformsh-docs/src/gettingstarted/template.md

 # Start with a template

 Welcome to Platform.sh!

-Getting started is as easy as opening a free trial account and deploying a template.
+Getting started is as easy as opening a free trial account and initializing a template.

 There are no requirements on your part at this point.
-This guide will take you from zero to hero - from first glance to a completely built and deployed application entirely in your browser.
+This guide will take you from zero to hero - from first glance to a deployed application entirely from your browser.

 <html>
 <head>